OceanUwU/Identificator/README.md

     "sessSecret": "someRandomString"
 }
 ```
-with `url` as the URL of the website your identificator server will be accessed from.

 For `credentials.json`, only include client details for the authentication services you're going to use.
 The services defined below are the only ones (currently) available.